 However, I knew that it was not true.

 But like a nightmare in slow motion, as soon as the book was released, the author became an overnight celebrity with prime time media interviews, talks in Jewish cultural centers and Holocaust museums, and high profile mainstream and Jewish media coverage.
 It was sickening to watch, almost as if people were instantly ready to believe the absolute worst about the Jewish leaders of Hollywood movie studios.
 There was a strong undercurrent of anti-Semitism behind this, and sadly, ambivalence from some fellow Jews, which I found disheartening and inexplicable.

 Thankfully, I was joined in my fight by dozens of esteemed academics, historians and film historians, including Thomas Doherty, Steven Ross, David Denby, and Mark Horowitz, who wrote major rebuttals (listed here).

 I also wrote several articles, including this one for the Jewish Journal.
 Eventually Harvard Press blamed me by name, as if I was somehow organizing these great thinkers into action, when in reality they were as shocked as I was that such poor scholarship had gotten published.

-A couple of years ago, I heard that Steven Ross and Laura Rosenzweig were separately working on books documenting how the Jewish moguls fought back against Nazism and Hitler.
+A couple of years ago, I heard that Steven Ross and Laura Rosenzweig were separately working on books documenting how the Jewish studio heads and executives fought back against Nazism and Hitler.
 I have been eagerly awaiting those books because I knew, along with the earlier rebuttals, they would be the last nails in The Collaboration coffin.

 Here is Thomas Doherty’s excellent review of both books, which he advises should be “read as companions rather than competitors.”